-Proposals should be submitted through the ESOFORM.
-Carefully read the following information before submitting a proposal, as well as the ESOFORM user manual.
-The ESOFORM package can be downloaded from: http://www.eso.org/observing/proposals/.
-Considering a target which has a scientific interest, the first thing to do is to determine whether this target can be observed with GRAVITY or not.
-Please note that the limiting magnitudes for GRAVITY observations depend on the seeing and sky transparency, and that appropriate weather conditions have to be requested during the Phase I proposal.
+Carefully read the following information before submitting a proposal.

+Considering a target which has a scientific interest, the first thing to do is to determine whether this target can be observed with GRAVITY or not and whether the capabilities of the instrument are met.
+Please note that the limiting magnitudes for GRAVITY observations depend on the atmospheric turbulence (seeing and coherence time) and sky transparency, and that appropriate weather conditions have to be requested during the Phase 1 proposal.
 The current magnitude limits for observations with GRAVITY can be found on the GRAVITY instrument webpage.